SJEL Volume 4 is available!

-Contact Incoming Editor-in-Chief, Chris Larsen, to request a copy!
+Contact Editor-in-Chief, James Graves, to request a copy!

 Please check back here for updated information about the journal and our publication schedule.

 John Kunich, an accomplished poker player as well as a distinguished environmental scholar, compares climate change policy to a gamble.
 Indeed, in the title of his recent book, he asserts that it is the "biggest gamble of all time."
 See John Charles Kunich, Betting the Earth: How We Can Still Win the Biggest Gamble of All Time (2010).
 The metaphor is apt.
 Despite years of research, a great deal of uncertainty exists about the central issues posed by climate change: How large is the threat?
 How imminent is it?
 How much can the world do to reduce the dangers?
 At what cost?
 Because of these uncertainties, any effort to address climate change will inevitably be a gamble.
 And the stakes are enormous.
 If nothing is done about climate change, the planet may face environmental catastrophe.
 If governments intervene aggressively, attempting to eliminate virtually all greenhouse gas emissions, the result is likely to be massive unemployment.